vchoutas/dotfiles/README.md

 # Dotfiles

 My personal dotfiles.
-Readme and scripts will be updated in the near future
+README and scripts will be updated in the far future.